asmithflores/website/content/project/objects/index.md

   focal_point:
 links:
 slides:
-summary: How do infants and children represent and reason objects in the context of social information?
+summary: How do infants and children represent and reason about objects in the context of social information?
 tags:
 - objects
 title: "Understanding of objects in social contexts."